cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

         description: name of the scheduler
       value:
         type: string
-        description: value of the scheduler
+        description: information of the scheduler
       kind:
         type: string
         description: the scheduler kind or type